as

 Resolve Fire TV Stick Issues

-This page helps you resolve common issues specific to Fire TV Stick devices when developing with Vega SDK.
-If you don't find a solution to your specific problem here, post an issue in Developer Forum for additional support.
+This page helps you resolve common issues specific to Fire TV Stick devices when developing with the Vega SDK.
+If you don't find a solution to your specific problem here, post an issue in the Developer Forum for additional support.

 Fire TV Stick constantly reboots after an over-the-air (OTA) update